Understanding Alcohol-Related Consequences

 Understanding the scope of alcohol-related deaths in New York is a key component of developing and providing data-driven prevention, treatment, harm reduction, and recovery services focused on alcohol use disorder (AUD).
 Understanding the data is just the beginning.
 If you or someone you know is facing challenges with alcohol use, reach out to the 24/7 HOPEline for help.
 There are treatment options and support available to guide you on your recovery journey.

-In 2023, 36.4% of individuals receiving treatment overseen by OASAS were treated for a primary substance of alcohol.
+• 37% Alcohol Treatment In 2024, 37% of individuals receiving treatment overseen by OASAS were treated for primary substance of alcohol.

 Overview of Alcohol-Related Deaths in NYS